imwiththou/imwiththou.github.com/About.md

 ---
-layout: page
+title: The shape of things to come
-title: "About"
+published: true
-description: ""
+layout: default
 ---

-{% include JB/setup %}
+about page